Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/README.md

 # SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE

-Graduation project developed by the Mecatronic Engineer Francisco Javier Gonzalez Lopez of the Autonoma de Occidente University (Colombia) in the facilities and with the cooperation of the HEIG-VD University (Switzerland)
+Graduation project developed by the Mechatronic Engineer Francisco Javier Gonzalez Lopez of the Autonoma de Occidente University (Colombia) in the facilities and with the cooperation of the HEIG-VD University (Switzerland)

 ![logo](https://user-images.githubusercontent.com/31509775/33390836-2026bf9a-d505-11e7-94da-43cc540deb2f.PNG)